rinatorch/umd-email-bot/README.md

 I also initially struggled to connect to Slack.
 In an old repository for my first Slack bot, I was able to get the same bot to run, but I struggled to get the email bot to run in Slack.
 Once I indicated the channel in the yml and pulled the correct token from Slack, I was able to begin sending messages in Slack from my new email bot repository.

+I used BeautifulSoup to scrape the data, which came to me pretty easily.
+However, one day, when I sat down to make progress on the app, I found that all of the lists I had created were empty.
+I could not figure out why, at first, but when I double-checked what I had against the web page’s source code, I found that the HTML backing the message page on the university website had changed.
+It took some time, but I was able to adjust all of the code to the newly named sections, among other HTML elements.

 … to be continued